 Gregg Palmer, of Norwegian stock on his father’s side, was born Palmer Lee in San Francisco in 1927.
 After WWII he got into radio as a lark, and moved to Los Angeles to pursue a career in acting in 1950.
 In 1954 he was picked up by Universal, as one of a number of actor groomed to step up as tough guy leading men behind Rock Hudson and Tony Curtis – a group that included Rex Reason and John Agar.
 His first featured role was in Taza, Son of Chochise, alongside Hudson and Reason, as well as SF bit-part staple Morris Ankrum.
 Alas, the timing was bad for Palmer, as he came into the Universal roster just before the studio system fell apart.
 However, unlike Reason, Palmer kept at it, specialising in westerns – he appeared in most of the famous western TV series between the 50’s and 70’s, and is known for appearing in seven films with John Wayne – notably in the role of the machete-wielding villain John Goodfellow in Big Jake (1971).
 Palmer also racked up a small number of SF appearances.
 In the infamous low-budget South Sea Horror SF movie From Hell it Came (1957), Palmer plays the native who after death returns as the walking tree stump monster Tabonga (although the tree suit was worn by bit-part actor Chester Hayes).
 He had an uncredited bit part in Disney’s The Absent Minded Professor (1961) and a featured role in Columbia’s radiation-mutation movie Most Dangerous Man Alive (1961).
 In 1968 he appeared briefly as a rancher in the western-themed Star Trek episode “Spectre of the Gun”.
 Palmer retired in 1982, and lived to the respectable age of 88, passing away in 2015.

 David McMahon, who plays the captain of the research ship in The Creature Walks Among Us has the surprising distinction of appearing in the three perhaps most iconic science fiction films of the 50’s; The Thing from Another World (1951, review), The Day the Earth Stood Still (1951, review) and The War of the Worlds (1953, review).
 All roles were uncredited blink-and-you-miss-him roles: in the two first he played military officers, in the latter a minister.
-He also appeared in tiny roles in the B-movies It Conquered the World (1956), The Deadly Mantis and The Monster that Challenged the World (1957).
+He also appeared in tiny roles in the B-movies It Conquered the World (1956, review), The Deadly Mantis and The Monster that Challenged the World (1957).

 Bit-part heavy staple Paul Fierro appears in one of his talkiest roles (he has over ten lines) as the man who tips the scientists of the Creatures whereabouts after being attacked by it.
 His wife is played by Nicaraguan beauty queen, actress and dancer Lillian Molieri in one of her few credited roles – this was her second-to-last movie appearance.
 She toured as a dancer in Europe, where her father served as a diplomat for three years in the late fifties, before returning to Nicaragua, where she opened a dance school.
 In the late sixties she hosted an hour-long radio show, which was awarded the prestigious Monje de Oro prize.